Columbia Slough: Course

-In the next stretch, the Columbia Slough flows by Portland Meadows horse racing track on the right and crosses under Interstate 5 at about RM 7 (RK 11).
+In the next stretch, the Columbia Slough crosses under Interstate 5 at about RM 7 (RK 11).
 Beyond the interstate, to the slough's north lies Delta Park, Portland International Raceway, and the Heron Lakes Golf Course.
 Until flooding destroyed it in 1948, the city of Vanport occupied this site.
 To the south is the Columbia Boulevard Wastewater Treatment Plant.

 The slough flows through the Wapato Wetland and by the Smith and Bybee Wetlands Natural Area, including the former St. Johns Landfill, on the right at about RM 3 (RK 4.8) from the Willamette River, and by Pier Park on the left.
 Shortly thereafter, it turns sharply north for the rest of its course.
 It receives North Slough, connected to Bybee Lake, on the right, and passes through the Ramsey Lake Wetlands and Kelley Point Park before entering the Willamette River about 1 mi from its confluence with the Columbia River.
 The mouth of the Columbia River is about 101 mi further downstream at Astoria on the Pacific Ocean.